speck-byte/Theragold/README.md

 # Theragold
-My attmept at the Basic Plant/Theragold Tutorial on the Rimworld Wiki
+My attempt at the Basic Plant/Theragold Tutorial on the Rimworld Wiki